 With Guatemala being one of the cheapest/easiest places to learn Spanish, I decided to take some lessons for a week at a Spanish school whilst staying with a host family.
 You can read about my experience HERE.
 It was one of the best things I did and gave me a lot more confidence to interact with locals and a good base to continue learning the language.

 Whilst traveling from each country, it gave me the perfect opportunity to listen to Spanish podcasts & songs which I found very helpful familiarizing myself with certain conversations and situations.
 I’m currently using the language learning program ‘Say Something in Spanish‘ which I can highly recommend as I have found this very effective for myself seen as I now have limited time to spend learning.
+Also learn Spanish while you sleep has proven to be a great resource but it depends on how you like to fall asleep.
+I love listening to the sound of the rain whilst falling to sleep so it’s perfect for me.
 However, there’s no set way to learn a language so check out this epic list of resources and find a learning method that is suitable for you.

 Find an online tutor to learn Spanish